Housing

 Hungarian Helsinki Committee Visit Website

 Recognised refugees and beneficiaries of subsidiary protection can stay in the reception centre up to 30 days after receiving the decision on their status.[1]
-In 2022 no one was accommodated in Vámosszabadi.[2]
-In Balassagyarmat 163 persons were placed in 2022.
+In 2023 no beneficiary of international protection was accommodated in Vámosszabadi.[2]
+In Balassagyarmat 48 persons were placed in 2023, but it is not clear how many of these people were beneficiaries of international protection, as the NDGAP communicates aggregated data, including asylum applicants and foreigners subjected to aliens policing procedure.[3]
+Given the extremely low number (22) of those having been granted international protection in 2023, the number of accommodated beneficiaries at Balassagyarmat might be quite low.
 Besides accommodation, people are entitled to receive food during their 30-day stay.

 In June 2016 all forms of integration support were eliminated, therefore beneficiaries of international protection are no longer eligible to any state support such as housing, financial support, additional assistance or others.
 A policy analysis on housing of beneficiaries of international protection published by the Menedék Association in 2021, confirms that there are no targeted public housing solutions or housing policies for refugees and beneficiaries of international protection in Hungary.[4]